Ujjwaltyagi31/Codtech-Data-Science-Internship-Tasks/Task1_ETL/Readme.md

 ## 📌 Objective

-To automate the data pipeline process which includes:
+To automate the data pipeline process, which includes:
 - Loading raw data
 - Preprocessing (cleaning, encoding, scaling)
 - Splitting the dataset